 For those looking to gain more experience and exposure to business research, there are a broad range of opportunities available for those interested in doctoral education.

 - Introduction to Diversity in Doctoral Education and Scholarship (IDDEAS) Program – IDDEAS is a two-day program that introduces outstanding undergraduates to the field of business academia and research.
 The aim of IDDEAS is to create a diverse doctoral student environment and, in turn, a diverse faculty population.
-IDDEAS is hosted at IDDEAS @ Wharton and IDDEAS @ Stanford.
+IDDEAS is hosted at IDDEAS @ Wharton, IDDEAS @ Stanford and IDDEAS@Kellogg/Booth.

 - PhD Project – expansive network of supporters, sponsors and universities helps underrepresented minority individuals pursue PhDs in business areas and become business professors who will mentor the next generation of leaders.
 Annual Conference – The PhD Project Conference is a 2-Day event that takes place annually, each November in Chicago.
 The conference provides a rare networking and information gathering opportunity for those underrepresented on college campuses interested in pursuing a business Ph.D. to become a business school professor.

 - Stanford GSB Research Fellow Program -This two-year fellowship is designed for individuals wanting to gain valuable training and experience toward a career in academic research before applying to a PhD program in business and related fields.

 - NYU Pre-Doctoral Program – The Stern Pre-Doctoral program is intended to prepare select students to apply to PhD programs in Business, at Stern or elsewhere.
 The Stern Pre-Doctoral program seeks to promote a diverse, scholarly environment and encourage promising individuals from under-represented or non-typical backgrounds (personal, academic, or employment) to enter the academic profession.